carpentries-incubator/byte-sized-rse-vscode/episodes/introduction.md

 - Debugging tools for setting breakpoints, stepping through code, and inspecting variables during runtime
 - An integrated terminal for executing commands directly within the IDE
 - A project/file explorer for easy navigation and management of your software project
+- Viewing various files in different file formats (CSV, JSON, YAML, images, HTML, etc.) that are part of your software project

 Some IDEs also offer: